uberVU/react-guide/props-vs-state.md

 \* Note that both _props_ and _state_ initial values received from parents override default values defined inside a Component.

+### Should this Component have _state_?

+_state_ is optional.
+Since _state_ increases complexity and reduces predictability, a Component without _state_ is preferable.
+Even though you clearly can't do without state in an interactive app, you should have as fewer _stateful_ Components as possible.

+#### Component types

+* **Stateless Component** — There's not much going on besides the `render()` function and all their logic revolves around the _props_ they receive.
+This makes them very easy to follow (and test for that matter).
+We sometimes call these _dumb-as-f*ck Components_ (which [tuns out](http://www.urbandictionary.com/define.php?term=dumb%20as%20fuck) to be the only way to misuse the F-word in the English language).
+* **Stateful Component** — We also call these _state managers_.
+They are in charge of client-server communication (XHR, web sockets, etc.), processing data and responding to user events.
+These sort of logistics should be encapsulated as much as possible in a moderate number of _Stateful Components_, while all visualization and formatting logic should move downstream into as many _Stateless Components_ as possible.

 ### Sources

 - [Question about 'props' and 'state' - Google Groups](https://groups.google.com/forum/#!topic/reactjs/hAldztPzQgI)